dominicbachmann/angular-typed-router/libs/typed-router/README.md

 ## Installation

-`ng add angular-ryped-router` will set up the package and create a declaration file for you.
+`ng add angular-typed-router` will set up the package and create a declaration file for you.

 Or install manually: